edvinaskrucas/PyroStreams-Color_Picker-Field-Type/readme.md

 Gives ability to use jquery color picker on your site.

-It uses jquery miniColors plugin, it can be found (https://github.com/claviska/jquery-miniColors/ "HERE").
+It uses jquery miniColors plugin, it can be found [HERE](https://github.com/claviska/jquery-miniColors/ "jQuery miniColors").